zengelan/eks-workshop/content/030_container/050_deploy/applications.md

 The containers listen on port 6379, and native service discovery will be used to locate the running containers and communicate with them.

-1. Launch a terminal window in the directory you downloaded the manifest files.
+1. Launch a terminal window in the directory you downloaded the manifest files

 2. Apply the Redis Master Deployment from the redis-master-deployment.yaml file: